 - To nurture and promote a community of engaged, motivated and knowledgeable citizen scientists in Port Washington.

 Native plants attract more insects which in turn provide birds with more food and results in bigger broods and healthier chicks.

 We are piloting this project across the City of Port Washington.
 We selected this area because of the abundance of parks, lakefront and streams.
 By working close to streams, we expect greater impacts on water quality from changing lawn-care behaviors.
 By improving habitat near parks, NHIP enlarges the area available for wildlife, making yards and park habitats larger together than they would be apart.
 Additionally, by working in backyards and parks in residential areas, we will help turn these areas into classrooms for biological learning for students of all ages.
 In the future, we want to expand this pilot program to other communities in the Southeast Wisconsin Region.

 In addition to helping birds, native plantings on residential properties benefit vulnerable pollinator and Monarch butterfly populations.

 We are hard at work developing outreach programs for NHIP.
-In the winter, we will be offering webinars and resources on a variety of topics, including:
+We offer webinars and resources on a variety of topics, including: